greenwyrt/plover2CAT/docs/reference/menu.md

 - Edit Fields: Activates dialog to create and edit field variables
 - Edit Indices: Activates dialog to create and manage indexes and index entries

-### The Audiovisual Menu
+### The Media Menu

-This menu contains items related to audiovisual files.
+This menu contains items related to media files.

-- Open Audiovisual: Open a file dialog to select an audio file.
+- Open Media: Open a file dialog to select a media file.
 - Play/Pause: Play and pause the audio depending on the present state.
 - Stop: Stop the audio, returning to the beginning.
 - Skip Forward: Skip the audio forward by 5 seconds.